 - Filters multiple dashboards by any data attributes.

-- It offers excellent ease of use.
+- It offers excellent ease of use and a superb UX.

 - Supports specifying SQL alerts.